pilosus/edx-fp101-github/README.md

 This repo contains lecture examples and their modifications, home work assignments submitted on the second (?)
 MOOC run in 2015.

+# Certificate

+A verified Certificate of Achievement can be found [here](https://courses.edx.org/certificates/d5014f52f651425288a1f5e6d515a479).

 # Authors

 All lectures code, assignment templates belong to their original authors.